dlsucomet/MLResources/MLReferenceList.md

 # Machine Learning Reference List
-This is a curated list of materials, books, resources, videos, blog posts, podcasts, papers, courses, and virtually any material you can use to teach yourself Machine Learning and other subdisciplines under it.
-You'll see annotations on each entry showing the recommended background/skill/prerequisite before checking out the resource.

-I'm continuosly updating this list, so be sure to recheck often!

-*Managed by the DLSU Machine Learning Group*
+Here's a curated list of references/resources that you can use to teach yourself Machine Learning, annotated with prerequisites and recommendations to help you choose.
+It's a work in progress and I'll be updating it every so often, so be sure to keep checking!

 # Courses
 A list of highly recommended short courses and lecture video series.